 This will send your username and password as the first two lines to the proxy, followed by a command to connect to the desired host and port.
 Note that if you do not include the

-%pass tokens in the Telnet command, then the Username and Password configuration fields will be ignored.
+%pass tokens in the Telnet command, then anything specified in Username and Password configuration fields will be ignored.

 You can use PuTTY